hellerve/blog/wip/Job_Hunting.md

 ## Why?

 Some of the projects as of late have been a little underwhelming.
-I’ve felt little challenged, and was often at least slightly bored.
-As people familiar with my work will know I always find ways to keep myself busy, but sometimes I felt like I wasn’t as thrilled by my day job as I used to be.
+I felt barely challenged and was often at least slightly bored.
+As people familiar with my work will know, I always find ways to keep myself busy, but sometimes I felt like I wasn’t as thrilled by my day job as I used to be.

-Relatedly, we did a bit of a shift into security rather than development, which I don’t see as my core strength.
-This led to a few gigs where I wasn’t sure whether I was actually the right person for he job, which is terrible even for a person who doesn’t have incredible performance anxiety, which I suffer from.
+Relatedly, we shifted a bit into security rather than development, which I don’t see as my core strength.
+This led to a few gigs where I wasn’t sure whether I was actually the right person for the job, which is terrible even for a person who doesn’t have incredible performance anxiety, which I suffer from.

-Last, but most importantly, I was trying to get back into working remotely, because I’ve had good experiences with that mode of work.
-Less oversight and not being bound by office hours both get my creative juices flowing and make me more productive.
+Lastly, but most importantly, I was trying to get back into working remotely, because I’ve had good experiences with that mode of work.
+Both having less oversight and not being bound by office hours get my creative juices flowing and make me more productive.
 We at Port Zero are not really in a position where we can pick and choose our clients however we want to, and so I wasn’t sure whether working remotely was even an option.

-And this is where my introverted nature tripped me up: instead of talking about this with my CEO and personal friend Michael I handed in my notice.
-He wasn’t angry, but seemed upset.
+And this is where my introverted nature tripped me up: instead of talking about this with my CEO and personal friend, Michael, I handed in my notice.
+He wasn’t angry, but he did seem upset.
 I offered to stay until our contract with my new client would end—which is at the end of June—, and we agreed that this would probably be the best way forward.
 He asked me what I was missing, and I told him all of the things that I wrote above.
 I’m not very good at communicating when I don’t